AdobeDocs/audience-manager.it-IT/help/using/faq/faq-data-collection.md

 **Posso raccogliere i dati della pagina se non sono[!DNL Analytics]un cliente?**

 Sì. [!UICONTROL DIL] Il modulo consente di raccogliere i dati della pagina anche se non si utilizza [!DNL Analytics].
-Se configurato correttamente, [!UICONTROL DIL] può acquisire dati da e su:
+When set up properly, [!UICONTROL DIL] can capture data from and about:

 * Tag meta
 * URL e intestazioni URL
 * Tipi di motore di ricerca
 * Parole chiave

-Inoltre, i client possono implementare un semplice oggetto onsite e compilarlo con coppie chiave-valore a cui [!UICONTROL DIL] si desidera raccogliere i dati.
-Questo consente di aggiungere e rimuovere specifici punti dati di audience sul sito senza [!DNL Audience Management] aggiornamenti.
-Collabora con il rappresentante delle soluzioni Partner per impostarlo correttamente e accertati che [!DNL DIL] il modulo faccia correttamente riferimento all&#39;oggetto della pagina.
+Additionally, clients can deploy a simple onsite object and populate it with key-value pairs that you want [!UICONTROL DIL] to collect data on.
+This lets you add and remove specific audience data points on your site without any [!DNL Audience Management] updates.
+Work with your Partner Solutions representative to properly set this up and ensure the [!DNL DIL] module references the page object correctly.

 <br>